raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 ## EC2 Hibernate

 - Preserves in-memory state
+- **You will be billed when your On-Demand instance is preparing to hibernate with a stopping state**
 - Instance boot is extremely fast
 - It works by making a copy of the RAM state to the root EBS volume
 - Requirements